Blockchain Market Worth USD 28,248.7 Million By 2025

-Meticulous Research®– a leading global market research company published a research report titled “Blockchain Market by Industry Vertical (BFSI, Government, Healthcare, Retail & E-commerce, Transportation & Logistics) Application (Payments, Exchanges, Smart Contracts, Documentation, Digital Identity) and Geography-Global Forecast to 2025”.
+Meticulous Research® – leading global market research company published a research report titled “Orthodontics Market by Product (Removable, Fixed Braces (Brackets (Metal, Ceramics), Archwire (Beta Titanium, Stainless Steel), Anchorage Appliances, Ligature, Retainers), by Patient (Children and Teen, Adult) and Geography-Global Forecast to 2023″.

-The global blockchain market study presents historical market data in terms of values (2016 and 2017), estimated current data (2018), and forecasts for 2025 by -industry vertical BFSI, government, healthcare & life sciences, media & entertainment, retail & e-commerce, travel & hospitality, transportation & logistics, real estate, and IT) application (payments, exchanges, smart contracts, documentation, digital identity, supply chain management, governance risk & compliance management).
-The study also evaluates industry competitors and analyzes the market at regional and country level.
+The global Orthodontics market is expected to grow at a CAGR of 11.7% from 2018 to reach $6,035.0 million by 2023.
+The growing number of dentists, increasing prevalence of malocclusion, and growing awareness about advanced orthodontic treatments are the key factors driving the growth of this market.
+In addition, adoption of advanced imaging modalities and treatment planning software are further expected to increase the number and quality of orthodontic treatments which in turn will drive the market growth.

 Scope of the Report: